Discovery and development of cephalosporins: 4th generation cephalosporins

 The fourth generation cephalosporins have greater activity against gram-negative bacteria than the second and third generation.
 This difference is attributed to them being dipolar ionic zwitterion compounds.
-The C-7 side chain is similar to third generation cephalosporins usually containing iminomethoxy-aminothiazole group or in the case of Cefclidine an aminothiadiazole.
+The C-7 side chain is similar to third generation cephalosporins usually containing iminomethoxy-aminothiazole group or in the case of cefclidin an aminothiadiazole.
 Because of the positively charged quaternary nitrogen in the C-3 side chain fourth generation cephalosporins can diffuse through the gram-negative bacterial membrane more readily than earlier cephalosporins.
 It is thought that the positive charge orients the drug molecule to the entrance of the porin channel.

 5th generation cephalosporins

-Currently there are only two drugs in this category, Ceftobiprole and Ceftaroline.
+Currently there are only two drugs in this category, ceftobiprole and ceftaroline.
 These new drugs are also the only β-lactam antibiotics that are effective against methicillin-resistant-Staphylococcus-aureus (MRSA).
 Ceftobiprole is a pyrrolidinone-3-ylidenemethyl cephem.
 The C-3 side chain was specifically designed to have a strong binding affinity to PBP2a and PBP2x.
 PBP2a is known to give staphylococci resistance to other β-lactam drugs and PBPx does the same for pneumococci.
-Ceftobiprole also has an aminothiazoylhydroxyimino side chain at the C-7 position which is known to give good resistance to β-lactamase from S. aureus.
-Together these active groups make Ceftobiprole bactericidal to MRSA.
-Ceftobiprole has poor water solubility and is therefore administered intravenously as an ester prodrug called Ceftobiprole medocaril.
-It is rapidly broken down into active Ceftobiprole by plasma esterases.
+Ceftobiprole also has an aminothiazoyl-hydroxyimino side chain at the C-7 position which is known to give good resistance to β-lactamase from S. aureus.
+Together these active groups make ceftobiprole bactericidal to MRSA.
+Ceftobiprole has poor water solubility and is therefore administered intravenously as an ester prodrug called ceftobiprole medocaril.
+It is rapidly broken down into active ceftobiprole by plasma esterases.

-Ceftaroline was developed from the fourth generation cephalosporin Cefozopran.
+Ceftaroline was developed from the fourth generation cephalosporin cefozopran.
 It retains the alkoxyimino group at position C-7 from earlier generations so it is fairly stable in the presence of many β-lactamases.
-Since MRSA and penicillin resistant Streptococcus pneumoniae have resistance dedicated to new types of PBP, PBP2a and PBP2x respectively, both Ceftaroline and Ceftobiprole have C-3 side chains specially engineered to bind these new PBP.
-In the case of Ceftaroline this side chain contains a 2-thioazolythio spacer linkage optimised for its anti-MRSA activity.
-Ceftaroline has low water solubility but this problem was overcome by attaching a N-phosphonoamino group to the molecule making the intravenous prodrug Ceftaroline fosamil.
-The prodrug is dephosphorylated in plasma to form active Ceftaroline.
+Since MRSA and penicillin-resistant Streptococcus pneumoniae have resistance dedicated to new types of PBP, PBP2a and PBP2x respectively, both ceftaroline and ceftobiprole have C-3 side chains specially engineered to bind these new PBP.
+In the case of ceftaroline this side chain contains a 2-thioazolythio spacer linkage optimised for its anti-MRSA activity.
+Ceftaroline has low water solubility but this problem was overcome by attaching a N-phosphonoamino group to the molecule making the intravenous prodrug ceftaroline fosamil.
+The prodrug is dephosphorylated in plasma to form active ceftaroline.